mui/material-ui/docs/pages/blog/mui-x-v5.md

 #### Limitations

-Although this was a clear improvement, we still had to keep a style specificity of 2 for some parts of the `DataGrid` and `DataGridPro`, specifically the `GridColumnHeaderItem`, `GridRow` and `GridCell` along with all of the components that are nested in them.
+Although this was a clear improvement, we still had to keep a CSS specificity of 2 for some parts of the `DataGrid` and `DataGridPro`, specifically the `GridColumnHeaderItem`, `GridRow` and `GridCell` along with all of the components that are nested in them.
-This is due to performance implications related to how Emotion injects styles into the page, and was necessary to keep the performance of our virtualization engine at its optimal.
+This is due to performance implications related to how [emotion](https://emotion.sh/) injects styles into the page, and was necessary to keep the performance of our virtualization engine at its optimal.

 ## v4 migration

 We strongly recommend you migrate MUI X to v5.
 In MUI X v5 we have not only added additional features but also made significant internal improvements and performance optimizations that won't be included in v4.
-All new `DataGrid` and `DataGridPro` features will be only available in MUI X v5.
+All-new `DataGrid` and `DataGridPro` features will be only available in MUI X v5.
-You can check [this page](https://mui.com/components/data-grid/migration-v4/) to learn more about migrating to v5.
+You can check [this page](/components/data-grid/migration-v4/) to learn more about migrating to v5.

 ## What's next?